WGBH-MLA/AAPB2/app/views/override/faq.md

 ## How can my organization get involved in the American Archive initiative?

-The AAPB Project Team is currently working on a collection development policy to guide the growth of the collection and the workflows to add new metadata records to the catalog and accept new digital files for preservation and access.
+AAPB Project Staff are currently working on a collection development policy to guide the growth of the collection and the workflows to add new metadata records to the catalog and accept new digital files for preservation and access.
 In the next few months we'll have a solid plan for growing the archive